api-platform/docs/core/configuration.md

             url:

     http_cache:
-        # Automatically generate etags for API responses.
-        etag: true

-        # Default value for the response max age.
-        max_age: 3600

-        # Default value for the response shared (proxy) max age.
-        shared_max_age: 3600

-        # Default values of the "Vary" HTTP header.
-        vary: ['Accept']

         # To make all responses public by default.
         public: ~

         invalidation:
             # To enable the tags-based cache invalidation system.
             enabled: false

             # URLs of the Varnish servers to purge using cache tags when a resource is updated.
             varnish_urls: []

             # To pass options to the client charged with the request.
             request_options: []

+        # Automatically generate etags for API responses.
+        # Deprecated since 2.6 and will be removed in 3.0, use defaults.cache_headers.etag instead.
+        etag: true

+        # Default value for the response max age.
+        # Deprecated since 2.6 and will be removed in 3.0, use defaults.cache_headers.max_age instead.
+        max_age: 3600

+        # Default value for the response shared (proxy) max age.
+        # Deprecated since 2.6 and will be removed in 3.0, use defaults.cache_headers.shared_max_age instead.
+        shared_max_age: 3600

+        # Default values of the "Vary" HTTP header.
+        # Deprecated since 2.6 and will be removed in 3.0, use defaults.cache_headers.vary instead.
+        vary: ['Accept']

     mercure:
-        # Enabled by default with installed symfony/mercure-bundle
+        # Enabled by default with installed symfony/mercure-bundle.
         enabled: false

         # The URL sent in the Link HTTP header.
 If not set, will default to MercureBundle's default hub URL.
         hub_url: null

     messenger:
-        # Enabled by default with installed symfony/messenger and not installed symfony/symfony
+        # Enabled by default with installed symfony/messenger and not installed symfony/symfony.
         enabled: false

     elasticsearch: